Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis Open Through March 27, 2026

-Applications will be accepted during the enrollment period on a first-come, first-served basis.
-Income eligibility for the program is up to and including 150% of the Federal Poverty Guidelines.
-The benefits are paid directly to the household’s electric vendor.
+Applications will be accepted on a first-come, first-serve basis, or until funds are depleted.
+Income eligibility is up to and including 150% of the Federal Poverty Guidelines.
+Prior LIHEAP assistance does not affect eligibility for the Crisis component.

 LIHEAP is available in all Kentucky counties.
 Community Action Council administers the program in Lexington-Fayette, Bourbon, Harrison, and Nicholas counties.
 To locate the agency responsible for LIHEAP in your county, visit capky.org.